hoprnet/hoprnet/.processes/bounty.md

 3. Bounty hunter submits a dis-satisfactory solution but it technically fullfills the deliverables outlined in the github issue.

+   - Ask the bounty hunter to implement changes where the changes need to be specified by the bounty admin (optinally: bounty expert)
-   - Pay out the promised bounty reward.
+   - In case the bounty hunter refuses to implement the changes: Pay out the promised bounty reward.
    - Program owner and bounty admin schedule a **_what went wrong_** assessment of the github issue to minimize the probability that this happens again in the future.

 4. Bounty hunter disappears